Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 	- Database Description packets are sent ==one at a time== between neighbours
 	- Determine Master/Slave for DD exchange
 	- Determine which LSAs are missing in own DB
-	- Request those vis LS Request
+	- Request those via LS Request
 	- Neighbour sends these in LS Update packets

 2. Continuous Synchronisation: Reliable Flooding
-	- Flood the LS Update packet to all the neighbours expect the one it received the update from
+	- Flood the LS Update packet to all the neighbours except the one it received the update from
 	- Same copy of LSA is an implicit ACK
 	- Use delayed ACKs
 	- All LSAs must be acknowledge either implicitly or explicitly.